This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 642224

 Water resources, essential to life and human activities, are strongly connected to climate, currently changing and modifying the water cycle and, consequently, modifying socio-economic activities.
 These challenging uncertainties lead the European Union to invest in understanding, estimating and looking for innovative ways to manage possible scenarios.
 This is particularly true in the Mediterranean areas, where water scarcity is a major problem.
 Groundwater is a critical resource and needs to be carefully managed: for example, groundwater helps sustain agriculture and other water uses during drought periods, but then groundwater levels critically decrease with no chances to recover in some parts of the world.

-The workshop will start with presentations aimed at providing an overview on present groundwater management conditions in Spain and Catalonia.
-After these, the efforts of the EC to promote ICT tools in water management and the roadmap for emerging technologies will be discussed.
-These more general contributions will be followed by presentations of some of the case studies involved in the FREEWAT project and where groundwater management solutions have been simulated using the open source and public domain FREEWAT platform.
-The case studies that will be presented include: a case study on transboundary aquifer management by UNESCO-IHP, groundwater management in islands by The Energy & Water Agency - Malta, and rural water management by ZETA AMALTEA – Spain and Scuola Superiore Sant’Anna, Italy.
-Finally, the views of other H2020 projects on the topic will be given by H2020 FATIMA and H2020 INTCATCH.
+The workshop was co-organised by the EU HORIZON 2020 FREEWAT project and the Institute of Environmental Assessment and Water Research (IDAEA, environmental institute within the Spanish Research Council - CSIC), partner of the project and it was kicked off with presentations aimed at providing an overview on present groundwater management conditions in Spain and Catalonia.
+After these, the efforts of the EC to promote ICT tools in water management and the roadmap for emerging technologies were discussed.
+These more general contributions were followed by presentations of some of the case studies involved in the FREEWAT project and where groundwater management solutions have been simulated using the open source and public domain FREEWAT platform.
+The case studies presented included: a case study on transboundary aquifer management by UNESCO-IHP, groundwater management in islands by The Energy & Water Agency - Malta, and rural water management by ZETA AMALTEA – Spain and Scuola Superiore Sant’Anna, Italy.
+Finally, the views of other H2020 projects on the topic were provided by H2020 FATIMA and H2020 INTCATCH.

-Claudia Muresan, from the European Union DG Agriculture and Rural Development, Water, Agro-Environmental Decision Support Systems, will provide insights on development of DSS at EU scale.
+Claudia Muresan, from the European Union DG Agriculture and Rural Development, Water, Agro-Environmental Decision Support Systems, presented insights on development of DSS at EU scale.

-Attendees will have the possibility to share their views, comments and pose questions to the speakers both during the presentations and the final discussion.
+Attendees were invited to share their views, comments and pose questions to the speakers both during the presentations and the final discussion.

 The event programme is available here.